 The treatment of veneers is generally always performed by a dentist.
 In general, an orthodontist is a professional who focuses primarily on orthodontic treatments.

 Suppose you’re looking to correct crooked teeth; you’ll find a range of available choices.
-The choices range from Invisalign or lingual braces to treat crooked teeth invisibly to the Inman aligner to realign crooked teeth swiftly and up to traditional fixed orthodontics to rectify the most severely crooked teeth.
+The choices range from invisalign Ellenbrook or lingual braces to treat crooked teeth invisibly to the Inman aligner to realign crooked teeth swiftly and up to traditional fixed orthodontics to rectify the most severely crooked teeth.
 Check out the affordable dentist in Ellenbrook for more info.

 But did you know that there are other, less invasive options for straightening a few misaligned front teeth?

 Dental bonding and dental veneers can also be used to provide the illusion of straighter teeth, but who does this procedure?
 Is it better to see a dentist or an orthodontist?